AnggaR96s/Reforestation/README.md

-## To the guy who invented zero... thanks for nothing.
+## Thanks for explaining the word "many" to me.
+It means a lot.